MicrosoftDocs/azure-docs/articles/insights-perf-analytics.md

 # Performance analytics for Azure Web Apps and VMs

-After enabling the Azure web app extension (detailed steps below) you’ll be able to see statistics and details on the application dependencies of your [Azure App Service Web App](websites-learning-map.md) or web apps in your [Azure VM](http://azure.microsoft.com/documentation/services/virtual-machines/).
+After enabling the Azure web app extension (detailed steps below) you'll be able to see statistics and details on the application dependencies of your [Azure App Service Web App](websites-learning-map.md) or web apps in your [Azure VM](http://azure.microsoft.com/documentation/services/virtual-machines/).
 These application dependencies are automatically discovered.

 Here's an example that shows the amount of time spent in a SQL dependency including the number of SQL calls and related statistics such as the average duration and standard deviation.